These historic NYC hotels are the perfect place to stay with your kids!

 Many parents and educators often focus on museums and galleries for providing young people with an insight into the past, triggering a passion, or boosting their general knowledge.

-However, you can support their education by staying in accommodation steeped in history.
+However, you can support their education by staying in accommodation steeped in history, such as The Marmara Park Avenue.
 If you are looking for an educational base for exploring the Big Apple, check out these historic NYC hotels.

 8 NYC Hotels to Stay with Your Kids